calenlaverty/NxFormulaLanguage/README.md

 ## Configuration

 No additional configuration is required.
-The extension automatically recognizes NxFormula code within Markdown files.

 ## Known Issues